• Skip to primary navigation

 Summertime Canning

-With just a bit of planning and organization, you’ll have long-lasting blueberry jam love well into the winter, if you can resist eating it all before then.
-And, homemade jam always makes a wonderful gift.
+With just a bit of planning and organization, you’ll have long-lasting blueberry jam well into the winter, if you can resist eating it all before then.
+And, homemade jam always makes a welcomed gift.

 Fresh blueberries with different canning equipment.